I’m over here, Mom! As you can see, I’m very busy preparing my report.

-Speaking of “The Big Bang Theory”, the following clip is hilarious and a good example of Jim Parsons’ amazing acting ability.
-Here he is accepting his award.
+Speaking of “The Big Bang Theory”, here is Jim Parsons accepting his award.

 Shana, it was mildly amusing.
 If I were to sum up this show, I would call it “almost funny”.

 Hey!
 Be careful!
-I’m 66!
-Which, it turns out, isn’t really that old!
+I’m 66 years old!
+Which, as it turns out, isn’t really that old!